jpsam07/skyline-hospital-time-series-forecasting/README.md

 ## Data Collection

-- Hospital sent daily time series data of patient arrivals in a csv file through email
+- Hospital's IT department sent daily time series data of patient arrivals in a csv file via email.
 - The time series data time frame was **from May 18, 2020 to December 31, 2022.**

 ## Environment Setup and Data Loading